aoikonomopoulos/subdiff/doc/subdiff.md

     of the user to ensure that no input line is matched by more than one regular expression -- a runtime error is generated otherwise.

+    Multiple regular expressions are searched for in parallel (i.e they are compiled into the same automaton); if a single regular expression matches, it is then re-run by itself in order to build up the capture groups.

 -i *RE*, \--ignore=RE
 :   Specify character sequences that should be *ignored*.
 The provided
     RE is only considered as a whole (i.e. individual subgroups are